VOLUNTEER

 Luxembourg

-I currently attend the University of Veterinary Medicine Vienna, Austria.
+I currently attend the University of Veterinary Medicine in Vienna, Austria.

 Last February, I had the opportunity to shadow Dr Dup in his everyday life as a wildlife vet and anyone who has ever had the chance to work with him will confirm: learning from Dr Dup is one of the best things that can happen to a vet student.

-Waking up at 4 A.M. everyday has never been easier than during those three weeks, where getting out of bed meant we were headed for another day of amazing adventures in the beautiful South African landscapes.
+Waking up at 4 A.M. every day has never been easier than during those three weeks when getting out of bed meant we were headed for another day of amazing adventures in the beautiful South African landscapes.

-From day one, Dr Dup trusted us with hands on work.
-He let us assist in any way we could: administering injections, holding the animals, chipping them, treating wounds, etc. He gave us just the right amount of responsibilities and freedom for us to also trust ourselves.
-Before getting out on the field, he always held a short lecture about the species we were about to work on.
+From day one, Dr. Dup trusted us with hands-on work.
+He let us assist in any way we could: administering injections, holding the animals, chipping them, treating wounds, etc. He gave us just the right amount of responsibilities and freedom for us to trust ourselves.
+Before getting out on the field, he always gave a short lecture about the species we were about to work on.

-Thereby, we could fully enjoy the work on animals like buffalo, various antelopes, giraffes and we even had the very rare opportunity to help with the translocation of a hippo - which was probably the most crazy and unique adventure we had out there.
+Thus, we could fully enjoy the work on animals like buffalo, various antelopes, and giraffes.
+We even had the very rare opportunity to help with the translocation of a hippo—which was probably the most crazy and unique adventure we had out there.
 I genuinely wish for everyone to feel the thrill and excitement we felt then at least once in their lives!

-All in all, I would recommend everyone to step out of their comfort zone and head for South Africa.
+All in all, I recommend that everyone step out of their comfort zone and head for South Africa.
 Wildlife medicine had been a dream of mine for a while, but since I came back, it has definitely become a plan.

 RACHEL, 23